CO2 Laser Skin Resurfacing: Your Complete Guide

 Once the initial peeling is complete, your new skin will appear pink and feel incredibly smooth.
 This pinkness is a sign of increased blood flow and healthy healing, and it will gradually fade over the next several weeks.
 The real magic, however, happens beneath the surface.
 Your skin will continue to build new collagen for up to six months, meaning your results will keep getting better over time.
 You can look forward to seeing softer fine lines, much smoother texture, tighter skin along your jawline, and a clearer, brighter complexion.
 It can take a while for your skin to return to its normal color, so patience and sun protection are key.

-Aftercare Tips for the Best Results
+My Top Aftercare Tips for Amazing Results

 Following your aftercare instructions is crucial for achieving the best possible outcome.
 For the first few days, you’ll need to gently cleanse your skin and consistently apply a thick healing ointment, like Vaseline or Aquaphor.
 This keeps the skin hydrated and protected, preventing scabs from forming and allowing new skin to grow smoothly.
 Once the initial healing phase is over, sun protection becomes your top priority.
 Your new skin is extremely sensitive to UV rays, so a broad-spectrum SPF of 30 or higher is non-negotiable.
 You’ll also need to avoid any harsh skincare products, like retinoids or exfoliating acids, until your provider gives you the green light.

-Understanding the Side Effects and Risks
+Potential Side Effects and Risks of CO2 Laser

 Any treatment that delivers transformative results requires a healing period, and it’s important to know exactly what to expect.
 Being informed about the entire process, including the potential side effects, is the best way to feel confident and prepared for your skin renewal journey.
 At Beautologie, we believe in full transparency, so you can make a decision that feels right for you.
 Most side effects are a completely normal and temporary part of the healing process, while more serious risks are very rare, especially when you’re in the hands of an experienced, board-certified provider.
 Let’s walk through what you can anticipate after your CO2 laser treatment.